- Agency for Quality in Higher Education

-The Accreditation and the Evaluation Board is an independent body.
+The Accreditation Board is an independent body.
 Its duties are to confirm that the criteria for establishing a higher education institution are met and that the requirements for organizing studies in all three cycles are fulfilled.
 It analyzes, approves, confirms and acknowledges new study programs within an authorization framework based on principles of professionalism and accountability.
-This body has responsibility for monitoring and evaluating the quality of higher education activities in institutions which are accredited and authorized.

-All study programs at South East European University are established developed and reviewed using University wide guidelines and are accredited by the Accreditation and the Evaluation Board.
+All study programs at South East European University are established developed and reviewed using University wide guidelines and are accredited by the Accreditation Board.

 Yet another regular practice that contributes substantially to continuous improvement and attaining high standards in quality assurance, in regard to conformity to law requirements, are the Ministry inspections.